nus-cs2113-AY2425S1/website/admin/tp-tasks-fragment.md

 * **Learn** [**the _recipe for brainstorming user stories_** in the textbook → Specifying Requirements → UserStories →  Usage]({{ baseUrl }}/se-book-adapted/chapters/specifyingRequirements.html#a-recipe-for-brainstorming-user-stories).<br>
   Also learn about <trigger trigger="click" for="modal:v10-brainstorming">brainstorming</trigger> and <trigger trigger="click" for="modal:v10-userstories">user stories</trigger>.<br>
-  We recommend you view the following video, as it has some additional commentary on the recipe to be used:

-{{ panopto("c0612db9-3cf1-4bab-a066-b07501387c0f", desc="Additional commentary on the recipe to be used") }}

 * **Follow the steps in the recipe mentioned above to arrive at user stories for the product**, with your team members.  <span tags="m--cs2103"><span class="text-danger">If you don't follow the recipe mentioned above</span>, you could end up with a different set of user stories than otherwise.
   </span>